-- working effectively with all other agencies supporting children and their parents - giving parents and carers opportunities to play an active and valued role in their child's education - making parents and carers feel welcome - encouraging parents and carers to inform school of any difficulties they perceive their child may be having or other needs the child may have which need addressing

-- instilling confidence that the school will listen and act appropriately - · focusing on the child's strengths as well as areas of additional need - allowing parents and carers opportunities to discuss ways in which they and the school can help their child - agreeing targets for all pupils, in particular, those not making expected progress and, for some pupils identified as having special educational needs, involving parents in the drawing-up and monitoring progress against these targets - keeping parents and carers informed and giving support during assessment and any related decision making process - making parents and carers aware of the Parent Partnership services. - providing all information in an accessible way, including, where necessary, translated information for parents with English as an Additional Language.
+- working effectively with all other agencies supporting children and their parents - giving parents and carers opportunities to play an active and valued role in their child's education - making parents and carers feel welcome - encouraging parents and carers to inform school of any difficulties they perceive their child may be having or other needs the child may have which need addressing - instilling confidence that the school will listen and act appropriately - focusing on the child's strengths as well as areas of additional need - allowing parents and carers opportunities to discuss ways in which they and the school can help their child - making parents and carers aware of the Parent Partnership services. - providing all information in an accessible way, including, where necessary, translated information for parents with English as an Additional Language. - Feel fully supported and taken seriously should they raise a concern about their child. - Recognise and fulfil their responsibilities and play an active and valued role in their child's education. - Understand procedures and documentation. - Make their views known about how their child is educated. - Have access to information, advice and support during assessment and any related decisionmaking process about special educational provision. - Parents/carers of a child with SEN support will have the opportunity to meet with the classteacher at least 3 times a year formally.
+The SENCO is happy to meet with parents/carers, without prior arrangement, whenever possible.